 2.2.1 Climate-economy model

-The climate-economy model is a modern macro model with micro-foundations to represent the economy.
-This model allows us to study how, for example, different carbon taxes affect the economy by allowing taxes to be an input in the profit maximization of energy providing firms.
-The model is also in line with macroeconomics as taught to graduate students of economics.
-The climate-economy model is a dynamic general-equilibrium model that predicts the joint evolution of the global climate and economy, operating at the global scale (Golosov et al., 2014).
-In the model, forward-looking agents decide how much to consume and save.
+The climate-economy model is a modern macro model with micro-foundations to represent the economy, suited to studying how different carbon taxes affect the economy by allowing taxes to be an input in the profit maximization of energy providing firms.
+It is a dynamic general-equilibrium model that predicts the joint evolution of the global climate and economy, operating at the global scale (Golosov et al., 2014).
+Forward-looking agents decide how much to consume and save.
 Profit maximizing firms operating within goods and energy markets make production decisions (regulating supply and demand), taking prices and taxes as given.
 The use of three different types of energy, namely oil, coal and clean energy (renewables and nuclear, free of fossil carbon emissions), is determined as a market outcome such that supply equals demand at all points in time.
-The fact that markets are modelled explicitly makes the model different from the most popular economic models used to study climate change and therefore well suited to study how policies, for example carbon taxes at different levels, affect the market outcome.
+The fact that markets are modelled explicitly makes the model different from the most popular economic models employed in climate change studies, and therefore well suited to study how policies, for example carbon taxes at different levels, affect the market outcome.

 Golosov et al. (2014) show that the convex damage function constructed by Nordhaus (2008) using a bottom-up approach in combination with a logarithmic relation between atmospheric CO2-concentration and forcing implies that the logarithm of GWP is approximately linear in the CO2-concentration.
 Thus, a marginal unit of airborne carbon has an approximately constant percentage impact on GWP independent of the CO2 concentration.
-Golosov et al. (2014) calculate the damage elasticity (γ) to 2.38 × 105 per airborne GtC implying that an extra GtC in the atmosphere reduces the flow of GWP by 2.38 × 103 percent.
-Due to the large uncertainty about this value, our scenarios will also include substantially higher damage elasticities.
+Golosov et al. (2014) calculate the damage elasticity (γ) to a factor of 2.38 × 105 per airborne GtC implying that an extra GtC in the atmosphere reduces the flow of GWP by 2.38 × 103 percent.
+Due to the large uncertainty about this value, our scenarios also include substantially higher damage elasticities.
 Finally, Golosov et al. (2014) show that the optimal carbon tax is proportional to GWP with a proportionality factor given by the product of the expected value of γ and the carbon duration D defined as in Eq.
 (1):